Two troubled hospitals are at the centre of a baby deaths scandal dating back more than 40 years.

-More than 200 families have come forward amid a review into claims children died or were permanently harmed by care failures at Telford's Princess Royal and Shrewsbury Royal hospitals.
+Hundreds of cases are being looked at, amid a review into claims children, and mothers, died or were permanently harmed by care failures at Telford's Princess Royal and the Royal Shrewsbury hospitals.

 Although not all the cases relate to deaths or serious harm, many are alleging significant errors, according to the BBC's Michael Buchanan.